jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-DocumentReference-ExpiredInsuranceCover.page.md

 ## Example Document Reference - Expired Insurance Cover
 This document reference example supports the illustration of related documents.
-It is referenced within {{pagelink:Example-DataStandardsWales-DocumentReference-NotEventBased.page.md, text:Example DocumentReference - Not Event-based}} as the document directly replaced by that example, which represents renewed insurance cover.
+It is referenced within {{pagelink:Example-DataStandardsWales-DocumentReference-NotEventBased, text:Example DocumentReference - Not Event-based}} as the document directly replaced by that example, which represents renewed insurance cover.

 <div class="tab-wrap">
   <ul class="tab-head">